PackeTsar/meraki-cli/COMMAND_GUIDE.md

 - `--meshingEnabled` (boolean): Toggle for enabling or disabling meshing in a network
 - `--ipv6BridgeEnabled` (boolean): Toggle for enabling or disabling IPv6 bridging in a network (Note: if enabled, SSIDs must also be configured to use bridge mode)
 - `--locationAnalyticsEnabled` (boolean): Toggle for enabling or disabling location analytics for your network
-- `--upgradeStrategy` (string): The upgrade strategy to apply to the network.
-Must be one of 'minimizeUpgradeTime' or 'minimizeClientDowntime'.
-Requires firmware version MR 26.8 or higher'
+- `--upgradeStrategy` (string): The default strategy that network devices will use to perform an upgrade.
+Requires firmware version MR 26.8 or higher.
 - `--ledLightsOn` (boolean): Toggle for enabling or disabling LED lights on all APs in the network (making them run dark)
+- `--namedVlans` (object): Named VLAN settings for wireless networks.

 ##### Example: